frederic-perez/AmE-dictionary/data/dictionary.md

 __scuffle<sup>1</sup>__ _v_ :seven: (scuffled, scuffling) Engage in a short, confused fight or struggle at close quarters. _The teacher noticed two pupils scuffling in the corridor._ _Syn_ fight, struggle _The police scuffled with a group of demonstrators._
 __scuffle<sup>2</sup>__ _n_ :six::hammer: _Other guards hurried by with a scuffle and thud of leather._ _The scuffle and scrape of rubber soles._
 __scull__ _v_ _Sculled the boat._
-__scullery__ _n_ A small room (in large old British houses) next to the kitchen; where kitchen utensils are cleaned and kept and other rough household jobs are done.
+__scullery__ _n_ :two: A small room (in large old British houses) next to the kitchen; where kitchen utensils are cleaned and kept and other rough household jobs are done.
 __scum__ _n_ :three::hammer: _He was scum._
 __scumbag__ _n_ :three::hammer:
 __scunner<sup>1</sup>__ _vi_ /SKUHN-uhr/ [:scroll: From Scots scunner/skunner (to shrink back)] __1__ To disgust or sicken. __2__ To feel disgust or to flinch.